AdobeDocs/experience-manager-cloud-service.en/help/onboarding/data-protection-and-privacy.md

 For Adobe Experience Manager as a Cloud Service:

-* The instances, and applications that run on them, are owned and operated by our customers.
+* The instances, and applications that run on them, are owned and operated by the customer.

   * This effectively means that the customer manages the regulatory roles, including Business and Service Provider, Data Controller, and Data Processor, amongst others.